Venezuela: Shortages

 Shortages in Venezuela have been prevalent following the enactment of price controls and other policies during the economic policy of the Hugo Chávez government.
-Under the economic policy of the Nicolás Maduro government, greater shortages occurred due to the Venezuelan government's policy of withholding United States dollars from importers with price controls.Shortages occur in regulated products, such as milk, various types of meat, coffee, rice, oil, flour, butter, and other goods including basic necessities like toilet paper, personal hygiene products, and even medicine.
-As a result of the shortages, Venezuelans must search for food, wait in lines for hours and sometimes settle without having certain products.
-Maduro's government has blamed the shortages on "bourgeois criminals" hoarding goods.
+Under the economic policy of the Nicolás Maduro government, greater shortages occurred due to the Venezuelan government's policy of withholding United States dollars from importers with price controls.

+Shortages occur in regulated products, such as milk, various types of meat, coffee, rice, oil, flour, butter, and other goods including basic necessities like toilet paper, personal hygiene products, and even medicine.
+As a result of the shortages, Venezuelans must search for food, wait in lines for hours and sometimes do without certain products.

 A drought, combined with a lack of planning and maintenance, has caused a hydroelectricity shortage.
 To deal with lack of power supply, in April 2016 the Maduro government announced rolling blackouts and reduced the government workweek to only Monday and Tuesday.
 A multi-university study found that, in 2016 alone, about 75% of Venezuelans lost weight due to hunger, with the average losing about 8.6 kg (19 lbs) due to the lack of food.

-By late-2016 and into 2017, Venezuelans had to search for food on a daily basis, occasionally resorting to eating wild fruit or garbage, wait in lines for hours and sometimes settle without having certain products.
-By early 2017, priests began telling Venezuelans to label their garbage so needy individuals could feed on their refuse.
-In March 2017, Venezuela, with the largest oil reserves in the world, began having shortages of gasoline in some regions with reports that fuel imports had begun.
+In March 2017, Venezuela began having shortages of gasoline in some regions.